tomkat-cr/market_alert_bot/README.md

 # market_alert_bot
-Telegram Market Alert Bot in Python
+Telegram Market Alert Bot in Python.
+This bot shows the currency conversion of COP (Colombian Pesos) and VEB (Venezuelan Bs) to US Dollars, and any Crypto currency value in US Dollar.

 ## How to use the Bot